-• Providing accurate and timely information on City social media pages, including Facebook alerts, the City's website and blog.
+• Providing accurate and timely information on City social media pages and the City's website.

 1.4.2.
 Message Development and Dissemination

 Designated personnel, public officials, and/or response staff will inform and involve appropriate stakeholders, subject matter experts, and other technical staff during the initial stages of a response.